011ivand3r/tTales/content/page/about.md

 comments: false
 ---

 Hi, I'm **hans durk (han5 durk)**.
 I am a student and dreamer.
-As a student, I ask questions and seek for digestible answers.
+Being a student, I ask questions and seek for digestible answers.
 Generally, it is followed by me trying to contradict my brain with wrong answers.
 And a dreamer, because that's where freedom is.

 I generally divide my time between schoolwork, coding and making YouTube videos.
 Right now I'm enrolled in a Dual Degree course (B.Tech + M.Tech) in Mechanical Engineering at IIT Kharagpur as Shubham Hansda(not han5 durk).